reima-ecom/reima-theme/content/content-management-help.md

 This document describes content management in general, as well as specific information on the content structure where needed.

+## Site publishing

+You should be able to publish your site by going to `https://your-site-url/status`.
+Currently the publishing process refreshes everything, including products from Shopify, so it can take a while (up to about 20 minutes as of writing).

+## Site preview

+Remember that you can see a preview of your site by clicking the eye icon in the upper-right corner in forestry (visible when editing a page).
+This allows you to view both draft content, as well as unsaved edits without publishing the whole site.
+The preview server might take a while to start up if not used in a while, so be patient when you're getting started for the day.

 ## Page URLs

 Pages receive their URL based on the filename and possible parent folders.
 So based on the page's location within the `Pages` section will determine its url.
 Here are some examples: